csterritt/fiber-basic-auth/README.md

 Sixth, sign-up should direct our new user to a welcome page with some basic info.
 Or maybe it's just a pop-up/toast/other notification.

+Seventh, allow resubmitting the code (but only after a suitable interval).

+Eighth, when the session fails to save, redirect to a 500 error page, notify admins.